 All initial drug testing will be performed during the first lab course in the program.
+Additionally, a student may be required to undergo drug or alcohol testing for suspicion of being under the influence.
 The following steps will be included in the process: